Citing/Legal-AI-Demo/README.md

 ## A Test Case

 1. **Upload**
    Upload the file `test_sample/ADJR_5.txt`, which contains the first five sections of the **ADMINISTRATIVE DECISIONS (JUDICIAL REVIEW) ACT 1977**.
-This file is used as a sample to conserve computational resources by focusing on the first five sections for testing.
+This file focuses on the first five sections for testing to save computational resources.

 2. **Initial Question**
    Ask the following question: